Last updated December 4, 2017 at 4:49 pm

 Despite this immense value, large areas of seagrass are disappearing every year because of accumulated stressors, including human activities, most notably dredging.

-, led by QUT researchers in collaboration with seagrass experts at Edith Cowan and James Cook universities, has developed a way of predicting the ideal time to dredge in order to give seagrass the best and quickest chance of recovery.
+A new study, led by QUT researchers in collaboration with seagrass experts at Edith Cowan and James Cook universities, has developed a way of predicting the ideal time to dredge in order to give seagrass the best and quickest chance of recovery.

 Lead researcher, QUT’s Dr Paul Wu, said dredging was a source for seagrass loss and timing of dredging determines if seagrass will recover.

 “This is called an ecological window,” Dr Wu said.

 Dr Wu has developed an advanced statistical model to predict when dredging is least likely to damage seagrass.

 “Our model can provide up to a fourfold reduction in recovery time, and up to a 35 per cent reduction in local extinction risk for seagrass species,” said Dr Wu.

 “So if the seagrass can come back more quickly, or minimise the impact, that will also help everything that depends on it.”

 The modelling also takes into account another very important factor – resilience.

 Some areas of seagrass are stronger and healthier and can handle more stress.
 The modelling looks at how resistant a system is to change, how quickly it can recover, and considers the probability of extinction in local populations.